 Every day you go through these types of spikes regardless of your anxiety and every day you turn out fine.
 Your heart rate will always go back to your baseline, and your baseline is what's important for determining blood pressure and heart health.

 The Importance Of Controlling Stress and Anxiety

-Now, the caveat to all of this is that stress – especially long term stress – does damage your body.
-Frequent panic attacks are unhealthy, especially if you do suffer from any disease, like heart disease, that is exacerbated by stress.
+Now, the caveat to all of this is that stress – especially long-term stress – does damage your body.
+Frequent panic attacks are unhealthy, especially if you do suffer from any disease, like heart disease, which is exacerbated by stress.

 So while anxiety and panic attacks can lead to large temporary spikes in blood pressure, that isn't the concern.
 The concern is that living with anxiety is difficult, and living with stress in the long term is unhealthy.
 That's why it's important to make sure you take action to control your anxiety.